ZhongYingkc/newest/content/publication/conference-demo/index.md

 publication: In *Proceedings of the 32nd ACM International Conference on Multimedia* Technical Demostrations Session
 publication_short: ""

-abstract: This paper presents the architecture, features, and capabilities of SimUAVs.
-Leveraging Unreal Engine (UE), AirSim APIs, and ROS (Robot Operating System), our platform enables realistic simulations, mirroring real-world conditions and facilitating research in UAV technology.
+abstract: 'This paper presents the architecture, features, and capabilities of SimUAVs.
+Leveraging Unreal Engine (UE), AirSim APIs, and ROS (Robot Operating System), our platform enables realistic simulations, mirroring real-world conditions and facilitating research in UAV technology.'

 # Summary.
 An optional shortened abstract.
-summary: In this paper, we conducted within-subject repeated-measures experiments on 22 participants in an HMD-based immersive environment, to explore the correlation between viewing experience and comprehensive factors.
+summary: In this paper, we present a platform named SimUAVs.

 tags:
 - [Human-computer Interaction]

-# Display this page in the Featured widget?
 featured: false

-# Custom links (uncomment lines below)
 links:
  - name: Video
    url: 'https://www.youtube.com/watch?v=G_fpFyRQBt0'